Linn Ullmann (NO) in conversation with Lise Bach Hansen

 Lise Bach Hansen

-Lise Bach Hansen is the curator for International Authors' Stage and in connection with that, has previously interviewed, among others, Siri Hustvedt, Alex Schulman and Mathilda Gustavsson - when she unraveled a major #metoo case in Swedish cultural life and kick-started the #metoo wave throughout the Nordics with her novel The Club.
+Lise Bach Hansen is the curator for International Authors' Stage and in connection with that, has previously interviewed, among others, Siri Hustvedt, Alex Schulman and Mathilda Gustavsson - when she unravelled a major #metoo case in Swedish cultural life and kick-started the #metoo wave throughout the Nordics with her novel The Club.
 Lise Bach Hansen is also involved in many larger Nordic cultural contexts.

 DM&MA is a partner and sponsor of Students Only!